ShopR-vr/ShopRDocs/docs/Components/ShopRMoveEffect.md

 ---

 ### Overview
-The `ShopRMoveEffect` component is used to make parts of your shop move using a list of preset animations.
-This effect is used to make the model move in a specific direction when the user interacts with it.
+The `ShopRMoveEffect` component allows you to animate parts of your shop using a variety of preset animations.
+This effect enables models to move in a specific direction when users interact with them.

-Effects are divided into 3 categories:
+Effects are categorized into three types:
 - **Move**: Animates the object's position.
 - **Rotate**: Animates the object's rotation.
-- **Particles**: Plays a particle effect.
+- **Particles**: Triggers a particle effect.

-Simply add the `ShopRMoveEffect` component to any object in your scene and select the desired effect from the dropdown menu.
+To use the `ShopRMoveEffect` component, simply add it to any object in your scene and select the desired effect from the dropdown menu.